NicolasMahn/RL_Resource_Manager/README.md

 Under this standard, the job shop problem is first divided into 3 classifications:

 <details>
+  <summary>Classifications</summary>

+  Under this standard, the job shop problem is first divided into 3 classifications:

   <b>α - Machine characteristics</b>

   - **α1**: Machine type and arrangement